 Blackjack is the only game in any South African casino where, played correctly, you can reduce the house's mathematical edge to under one percent.
-That single fact is what separates it from every other table.
-It rewards study; nothing else on the floor does.
+That single fact is what separates it from every other table on the floor.
+It rewards study; nothing else in the casino does to anywhere near the same degree.
+Roulette is roulette no matter how long you've played.
+Slots are slots no matter how clever you think you are.
+Blackjack is different — and the difference is worth understanding deeply.

-This guide covers the whole picture: the rules as they're actually dealt at Emperors Palace, Sun City, GrandWest and Montecasino; the basic strategy charts for hard hands, soft hands, and pairs; the bankroll discipline that keeps you in your seat long enough for the maths to work.
+This guide covers the whole picture: the rules as they're actually dealt at Emperors Palace, Sun City, GrandWest, Montecasino and Suncoast; the complete basic strategy charts for hard hands, soft hands and pairs; the bankroll discipline that keeps you in your seat long enough for the maths to work; an honest treatment of card counting; and the specific mistakes that cost recreational SA players the most money over time.

 If you take one thing from this guide: the dealer's upcard tells you everything.
 Your first job is to make the right decision against it — not to chase a number.